- Future Students

 What is Satisfactory Academic Progress (SAP)?

-Satisfactory academic progress means that you are completing enough credits to progressing toward the goal of completing your degree program.
+Satisfactory academic progress means that you are completing enough credits progress toward the goal of completing your degree program.
 Federal regulations require that all students make satisfactory academic progress to receive aid.
 Please review EWU's Satisfactory Academic Progress policy for more details.